open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 > If you say cloud, do you mean a system where everybody can remotely operate such imaging devices?
 Or do you mean a database with imaging results that can any anybody search through and use?

 {{< expand "Show answer">}}
 Different things, I mean that you don't need to have some fancy reconstruction hardware like GPUs.
 You could have slim hardware with the scanners, then you transfer the data to the cloud.
 Image reconstruction is a big part in MRI.
-There's not always the same thing to do, there're different methods with different effectiveness.
+There's not always the same thing to do, there are different methods with different effectiveness.
 Some of them just need good and fast hardware.
 If you have it on cloud, this would make it easier.
 You have a small tablet or probably a phone, the rest is done in the cloud.
 Compared to local hardware you could use an exchange.
 In terms of image post processing the results in the cloud have segmentation, you have other clinically relevant algorithms that fetches some information from the images that you acquired and present you clinically relevant results and also help research wise.
 This, you could exchange with the community.
 There are different ways that a cloud based system around these open source devices would be very interesting, similar to comparing different AI algorithms and solutions on your data.
 {{< /expand >}}